Brexit: Trade, customs and VAT FAQ

 The Common Transit procedure is a useful simplification tool which can be used for goods moving from one member state to another through a third country (e.g. the UK).
 The UK has negotiated its membership of the Common Transit Convention post Brexit.
 This is a procedure that can be availed of if no deal on customs is agreed.

 Availing of the procedure means that companies may only need to provide one customs declaration instead of four.
 A comprehensive guarantee (see below explanation) is required for companies to avail of the procedure.

 It is important to note that the transit procedure is mainly processed online with the use of barcodes and a Movement Reference Number (MRN) which can be scanned on the ship to facilitate export or import.
 This requires some additional customs capabilities but means there is limited or no engagement with customs officials at the port of entry or departure.

-Revenue has not yet confirmed how mixed load goods will be treated.
-However, separate transit declarations would be needed if the loads are mixed with EU and UK goods.
+Separate transit declarations would be needed if the loads are mixed with EU and UK goods.
 The transit procedure is the only way to move mixed goods – the Union goods (from the EU) will have duty suspended while in the third country therefore avoiding UK duties.
 Import procedures would be carried out in Ireland when they arrive.
 The general advice from Revenue is to avoid mixed loads if possible.